 Lu Wei 卤味

 It's a mixture of everything you can choose from, a lot of them are animals' innards, with some salted chicken, vegetables, etc. Some of them looked all dark in coloured but this one that we tried wasn't.
 It's just everything mixed-up with some oil (probably sesame oil), pepper, garlic juice and some ginger.
-I've picked one whole packet of stuff but I think we didn't even finish half of them!

 It's not like really terrible but they are all cold and a bit tasteless lor...